‘Little People, Big World:’ Amy Roloff Enjoys Downtime With New Beau Back Home, ‘LPBW’ Fans Remain Skeptical

 “I think Amy is more than capable of choosing the man she wants to date; she’s not a kid.
 Leave the woman alone and respect her choices,” another commenter wrote.

 What do you think of Amy Roloff and Chris Malek’s relationship?
-Do you think the LPBW star and her new flame are in for the long haul?
+Do you think the LPBW star and her new flame are in it for the long haul?
 Sound off in the comments below!

 Little People, Big World is expected to return for its latest season later this year.